rosano/journal/content/posts/01hft1vdpca4wk4k5dsd824wn1.md

 day: 2023-11-21
 place: Recife
 country: Brazil
-categories: ["thought"]
+categories: ["move"]
 ---
 The more my practice is an own connection with body, the less I need to take classes or achieve a standard.
-In this sense I may never need to take another capoeira lesson.
+In this sense I may never need to take another movement class.
 My progress can be personal and infinite, adapted to my context.